 Auditions take place in advance of productions to allow the Director to assemble the cast.
 Each Director has his/her own way of auditioning; some prefer to read straight from the text, others choose to try improvisation; some a mixture of both.
 Auditions can often be a lot of fun, and gives an actor a chance to try out for different parts.

 At Theatre 62 we like to welcome new faces to the stage as well as longer-standing regulars.
 Most auditions are ‘open’, which means non-members are welcome to come along and audition.
-If you are successful you will need to join us (for a small fee) as a full member!
+If you are successful you will need to join Theatre 62 (for a small fee) as a Full Member.

 Auditions are held at Wickham Theatre Centre, click here for location information

 by Charles Dickens, adapted by John Mortimer.
 Directed by Patricia Melluish.

 UPDATE 19th May: Christmas Carol auditions are POSTPONED.
 New dates will be announced in due course.
 Our apologies.
 Please keep an eye here for the new dates.

 Performances: Monday 7th December – Saturday 12th December 2015.